 Automation: FL Studio VS Ableton Live – Winner?

-This one should go to Ableton Live for an effective automation.
+This one should go to Ableton Live for effective automation.

 10. CPU Load: FL Studio VS Ableton Live